How to Make Rustic Cashew Bread

 The combination of three flours (white, wholemeal, and cashew) produce a bread with a rich nutty flavor with all the goodness of wholemeal.
 We have used this bread with sweet and savory toppings.
 Strong cheeses, pâtés, bananas, and honey all work well.

-If you are tired of the humdrum white bread, that is commonly bought at the store, give this a try.
+If you are tired of the boring and tasteless white bread, that is commonly bought at the store, give this a try.
 Although I knead it a few times, it can be made without any kneading.
 This will leave you with a firm dense texture.
 If you prefer it lighter, you can increase the white flour and decrease the wholemeal.
 Additional kneading will also give you a lighter bread.

 - 1 1/2 teaspoons dry yeast